UKEMEABASI1/12-Weeks-DevOps-Foundation-Project/Week 1/networking_basis.md

-# Networking Basics
+# Networking Basics document for AWS

-This document provides a clear overview of essential networking and security concepts used in AWS and modern cloud infrastructures.
+This document provides a clear overview of essential networking and security concepts used in AWS and modern cloud infrastructures, including public and private subnets, security groups, DNS record types, and SSH key pairs.
 ---
 ## 1. Public Subnet
 A **public subnet** is a subnet within a Virtual Private Cloud (VPC) that has a direct route to the internet through an **Internet Gateway (IGW)**.